Download Charges

 For each iteration:

 Update last_charge_id with the new value from the response headers.
-Continue until has_more is false or all number_of_pages are processed.

 Example Based on Response